yuhcaesar/parsec3_patch/README.md

 ```
 make[1]: *** No rule to make target /home/precise/yuh-work/Benchmark/parsec-3.0/pkgs/netapps/netferret/obj/amd64-linux.gcc-serial/server/parsec/obj/ferret-serial.o', needed by /home/precise/yuh-work/Benchmark/parsec-3.0/pkgs/netapps/netferret/obj/amd64-linux.gcc-serial/server/parsec/bin/ferret-serial'.
 Stop.
 ```
 It is because of the missing file `ferrect-serial.c`.
 So it can't be corrected if you don't have the missing source files, but you can mute the compiler by commenting out the line `build_env=...` in the configure file `gcc-serial.bldconf`.
-Or just copy the "corrected" configure file to the path `[PARSEC_ROOT_DIR]/pkgs/netapps/netferret/parsec/gcc-serial.bldconf`
+Or just copy the "corrected" configuration file to the path `[PARSEC_ROOT_DIR]/pkgs/netapps/netferret/parsec/gcc-serial.bldconf`

 ##### Lacking options